philc/book-notes/a guide to the good life - irvine.md

   * "Contemplating our own death can dramatically enhance our enjoyment of life."
   * Catastrophes
     * A catastrophe has great value in that it can blast people out of their jadedness.
-Ironically, those who have experienced hardship are more joyful than those who haven't.
+Ironically, those who have experienced hardship are often more joyful than those who haven't.
-    * Negative visualization, in contrast to catastrophes:
+    * The benefits of negative visualization, in contrast to catastrophes:
       * We don't have to wait to engage in negative visualization the way we have to wait to be struck by a catastrophe.
       * Being struck by a catastrophe can easily kill us; engaging in negative visualization can't.